elenaajayi/Statistical-Characterization-of-Medical-Images-of-Bone/README.md

 Triplet correlations were especially uninformative in bone radiographs, which may be due to a relative lack of T-junctions in these images. **Abstract published in the Journal Of Vision**

 **Conclusion**
 The statistical properties of medical images differ significantly from those of natural images in both spatial frequency and local image statistics.
-This study sheds light on how medical images are processed and highlights the need for tailored approaches when applying vision models to medical imaging.
+This study sheds light on how medical images are processed and highlights the need for tailored approaches when applying vision models to medical imaging. **Abstract Published in the Journal of Vision.**